data-corentinv/end-user-xai/explanatory_form.md

 For similar and typical examples, it is straightforward to show several the examples with their corresponding predictions.

 ### Pros
-One drawback of similar example is that it may make users confused about similar instances.
+One drawback of [similar example](#se) is that it may make users confused about similar instances.
 Typical example may solve this problem since the typical examples for different predictions are more **distinct and separable** than nearest neighbors of similar example.

-*"(typical example) You actually made a category of each one.
+> *"(typical example) You actually made a category of each one.
 I remember in cognitive psychology, there's a theory.
 I don't remember the name, but if you clearly separate each category, that helps people to differentiate the different categories, then remember.
-But for this one (similar example), you have to read every one (instance) of them."* (P04, Bird, Learning)
+But for this one (similar example), you have to read every one (instance) of them."*

 ### Cons

+Users may not capture the "typical" or "prototypical" idea at a glance.
 In our study, most participants regarded both similar example and typical example as similar examples.
-Only a few participants got the idea of typical example that *"you're getting the average"* (P20).
-Thus in this section, we state the themes on similar example as well as the common themes of similar and typical example.
+Only a few participants got the idea of typical example that *"you're getting the average"*.

 ### **Applicable Explanation Needs**

 Since typical example represents the typical case for the outcome, it may help to reveal class-specific characteristics or even potential problems in the AI model or data, for example to **reveal bias**.

-*"If I'm concerned about what group the data is coming from, I would love if the typical case like the average that comes up says like, male, this age, and the factors were quite different from mine, then I kinda go, 'huh?'
-But if it could give me a typical case that's actually quite similar to me, then I would be less worried about it not performing well with my group."* (P22, Health, Bias)
+> *"If I'm concerned about what group the data is coming from, I would love if the typical case like the average that comes up says like, male, this age, and the factors were quite different from mine, then I kinda go, 'huh?'
+But if it could give me a typical case that's actually quite similar to me, then I would be less worried about it not performing well with my group."*

 Unfortunately, most participants did not realize the meaning of typical example and did not make use of such "debugging'' property.